 Please provide any feedback or direct any inquiries to email@example.com!

 Japanese katanas are renowned around the world for their steel.
-Acquired through a long, arduous process of constant refinement, this precious metal (known as True Tamahagane) is the very pinnacle of high-end metallurgy.
+Acquired through a long, arduous process of constant refinement, this precious metal (known as tamahagane or 玉鋼) is the very pinnacle of high-end metallurgy.
 A single ingot of this incredibly valuable steel is worth its weight in gold, costing thousands of dollars and is a nationally protected resource in Japan.

 At the same time, no one can doubt the aesthetic beauty of pattern-welded steel often seen in the likes of Damascus or Wootz steel.
-The act of folding steel of differing hardness during the forging process creates unique swirls of contrasting colors, mesmerizing those who look upon it.
+The unique swirls of contrasting colors that adorn such metals mesmerize and entrance those who look upon them.

 We use this rare, unique fusion of old and new to cultivate the perfect accessories for the modern warrior.